Info Source: Canada Revenue Agency

 Benefits

 We deliver a range of ongoing benefits, credits, and one-time payment programs that support the economic and social well-being of Canadians.
 Through processing activities, we make sure that Canadians receive their rightful benefits in a timely manner.
-We offer benefit recipients timely and accessible information on their entitlements and obligations both through our call centres and securely online, which helps Canadians become more aware of the benefits they are entitled to and how to receive them.
+We offer recipients timely and accessible information on their entitlements and obligations through our contact centres, securely online services, and through the Benefits Outreach Program, which helps Canadians become more aware of the benefits they are entitled to and how to receive them.
+We also support community organizations and volunteers in their efforts to help individuals with modest income file their tax returns through the Community Volunteer Income Tax Program (CVITP).

 Core Responsibility - Taxpayers’ Ombudsperson